nmshd/documentation/_docs_integrate/update-attributes-by-succession.md

 Discussing the succession of IdentityAttributes requires some background knowledge about this differentiation and the behavior of shared Attributes.
 Hence, we will look at the process of creating, sharing and succeeding an IdentityAttribute step by step.

-### Creating a RepositoryAttribute
+### Creating an OwnIdentityAttribute

 enmeshed allows you to store data about yourself in the form of IdentityAttributes.
 When [creating an IdentityAttribute]({% link _docs_integrate/create-attributes-for-yourself.md %}), it is not necessary to share it immediately with a peer.
 Instead, it will be stored in the `content` property of a LocalAttribute with an undefined `shareInfo`.
-We refer to these unshared LocalAttributes as RepositoryAttributes, since they make up your private repository of Attributes.
+We refer to these unshared LocalAttributes as OwnIdentityAttributes, since they make up your private repository of Attributes.

 In the following examples, the `createdAt` and `deletionInfo` properties of all occuring LocalAttributes is omitted, since they aren't required for the explanation.
 {: .notice--info}

 <div style="width: 640px; height: 480px; margin: 10px; position: relative;"><iframe allowfullscreen frameborder="0" style="width:640px; height:480px" src="https://lucid.app/documents/embedded/33654502-420f-41bd-801a-e0d4c1564df0" id="zs0-w2Ag-nJ4"></iframe></div>

-### Sharing a RepositoryAttribute
+### Sharing an OwnIdentityAttribute

-Now, in order to [share a RepositoryAttribute]({% link _docs_integrate/share-attributes-with-peer.md %}), you need to send an according [Request]({% link _docs_integrate/data-model-overview.md %}#request) to the peer you want to share it with.
+Now, in order to [share an OwnIdentityAttribute]({% link _docs_integrate/share-attributes-with-peer.md %}), you need to send an according [Request]({% link _docs_integrate/data-model-overview.md %}#request) to the peer you want to share it with.
 If they [accept your Request]({% link _docs_use-cases/use-case-consumption-accept-incoming-request.md %}), a new LocalAttribute will be created at the peer's side.
-This peer shared IdentityAttribute has the same `content` like your RepositoryAttribute and, in addition, a defined `shareInfo` property.
+This peer shared IdentityAttribute has the same `content` like your OwnIdentityAttribute and, in addition, a defined `shareInfo` property.
 It stores the address of the `peer` who shared the Attribute with them, i.e. the `address` of your [Identity]({% link _docs_integrate/data-model-overview.md %}#identity), and a reference to the Request that was used to share the Attribute.
 Receiving the [Response]({% link _docs_integrate/data-model-overview.md %}#response), an own shared IdentityAttribute with equal `content` will be created at your side.
-Its `shareInfo` stores the same `requestReference` and the peer's address, as well as the `id` of the RepositoryAttribute, whose `content` was copied, in the field `sourceAttribute`.
+Its `shareInfo` stores the same `requestReference` and the peer's address, as well as the `id` of the OwnIdentityAttribute, whose `content` was copied, in the field `sourceAttribute`.

 Concluding, sharing an IdentityAttribute will create an own shared IdentityAttribute copy for every peer you shared the Attribute with at your side and a peer shared IdentityAttribute copy for each peer at their side.

 <div style="width: 640px; height: 480px; margin: 10px; position: relative;"><iframe allowfullscreen frameborder="0" style="width:640px; height:480px" src="https://lucid.app/documents/embedded/c1195765-c1ca-46b4-9468-1735f4a018cc" id="_s0-VcxrpcCM"></iframe></div>

-### Succeeding a RepositoryAttribute
+### Succeeding an OwnIdentityAttribute

 Next, let's consider the case that the `value` of your [IdentityAttribute]({% link _docs_integrate/data-model-overview.md %}#identityattribute) changes and you want to update it.
 To [succeed the OwnIdentityAttribute]({% link _docs_use-cases/use-case-consumption-succeed-an-ownidentityattribute.md %}), a new [LocalAttribute]({% link _docs_integrate/data-model-overview.md %}#localattribute) with the updated `content` will be created.